brevzin/brevzin.github.io/_posts/2018-11-12-improve-spaceship.md

 So here we are, actually using `<=>`{:.language-cpp} to implement `pair` and `vector`, and actually being able to default `<=>`{:.language-cpp} in the cases that should be defaulted - without having to resort to the core language guessing at semantics.

-There are obviously many details left to consider (like what _exactly_ this synthetic `<=>`{:.language-cpp} should do and how), but this is the direction I'm currently leaning towards pursuing in Kona.
+There are obviously many details left to consider (like what _exactly_ this synthetic `<=>`{:.language-cpp} should do and how, and what to do about `nonordered` results), but this is the direction I'm currently leaning towards pursuing in Kona.
 I consider this to be a much better direction than the one I came to San Diego with in P1186, and I am grateful to Core for having rejected that paper.

 Good idea?
 Bad idea?
 Intriguing?
 Would love to hear thoughts.